Video shows dogs attack boy in Virginia neighborhood - NewsBreak

 WARNING: This story contains material some viewers may find disturbing due to its graphic content.
 Reader discretion is advised.

-HENRICO COUNTY, Va. -- A 6-year-old boy was attacked by two dogs as he walked to his bus stop in a Henrico County neighborhood Wednesday morning.
+HENRICO COUNTY, Va. -- A 6-year-old boy was attacked by two dogs as he was walking to his bus stop in his Herico County neighborhood Wednesday morning.

-His family’s security camera captured two dogs first circle one child on London Drive before they ran down the street to 6-year-old Abanoub Zakaria and his mother.
+His family’s security camera captured two dogs circle one child on London Drive before they ran to 6-year-old Abanoub Zakaria and his mother.
 The dogs then circled the boy and attacked him.

-"The dog just bite me too hard — and I got hurt,” Abanoub said.
+"The dog just bit me too hard — and I was hurt,” Abanoub said.

-The child said the dogs ripped his clothes, bit different parts of his body and latched on to his backpack.
+The child said the dogs ripped his clothes, his backpack and bit different parts of his body.

-The boy's father, Youssef Iouza, said his wife was screaming and in shock over what was happening.
+The boy's father, Youssef Iouza, said his wife was screaming and in shock and screaming.

 She was able to run to a neighbor's house for help and to ask them to call 911, Iouza said.